pawar41/exam_sem7-ENDSEM/DL/README.md

 **Overall, the architecture of a neural network plays a critical role in its performance.
 Understanding the components, types, and impact of width and depth is crucial for designing effective neural networks for various tasks.**

-## Q1, 3 Autoencoders: Learning Efficient Data Representations
+## Q1 c Autoencoders: Learning Efficient Data Representations

 Autoencoders are a type of artificial neural network designed to learn efficient representations of data in an unsupervised manner.
 They consist of two main components: